+Grading

+Distinction:

+First division:

+Second division:

+Pass division:

-Grading Overall marks
+Overall marks

-• Distinction: 80% and above
+80% and above

-• First division: 65% to below 80%
+65% to below 80%

-• Second division: 50% to below 65%
+50% to below 65%

-• Pass division: Pass marks to Below 50%
+Pass marks to Below 50%

 Certificate Awarded

 - Students who have passed all the components of all subjects of all six semesters are considered to have successfully completed the course. - Students who have successfully completed the course will be awarded with a degree of Diploma in Electrical and Electronics Engineering.